Schepp/grunt-compile-revealjs/README.md

  <div class="slides">{{ slides }}</div>
  ```

-The path is relative to the Gruntfile.
+The path to that JSON is relative to the Gruntfile - whereas all paths mentioned inside it are then relative to the JSON.

 ```slides```is an array of all the slides.